 Click on the titles to visit the conference page

-Dec 2025 (upcoming).
+Dec 2025.
 Conference Session co-organiser (with Ciarán Walsh, Queen’s University Belfast): Mindless Archaeology: Material Culture and Cognition in a Physical World.
 Theoretical Archaeological Group Conference, University of York.

-Dec 2025 (upcoming).
+Dec 2025.
 Paper: There is no such thing as “Mind”.
 Overcoming seventeenth-century Enlightenment rational idealist conceptions of human cognition and the implications for understanding ‘symbolic’ material culture.
 Theoretical Archaeological Group Conference, University of York.

 15 Dec 2024.
 (Moussa, F. K.)“It may be awesome …but you’d better not believe it!”
 Overcoming the denial of belief and emotional affectivity in archaeological thought.
 Theoretical Archaeology Group Conference (TAG), University of Bournemouth (Session S06: The Archaeology of Awe: Being Moved by Being in the World)